shahtuyakov/BookmarkAI/PROJECT_CONTEXT.md

 - Structuring project as a monorepo with pnpm workspace
 - Using AWS CDK for infrastructure as code with modular stacks
 - Designing security groups to avoid circular dependencies in CDK
+- Using Drizzle ORM for database schema and migrations

 ## Known Challenges
 - GPU configuration for Whisper transcription in development environment